nmwsharp/polyscope-docs/py/source/basics/camera_controls.md

     ```python
     import polyscope as ps
     ps.set_navigation_style("free")

-    ```
+??? func "`#!python get_navigation_style()`"

+    Get the current navigation style (see explanation in the setter above).
+Returns a string.

 ??? func "`#!python set_up_dir(s)`"

     ##### up direction

-    3D data is typically oriented with some natural "up" direction, but not everyone agrees as to which coordinate axis is "up".
-    Computer graphics and vision often use a Y-up convention, where science and engineering more commonly use Z-up.

-    This setting affects default orientation of the view, the behavior of some navigation styles (esp. `turntable`), and the orientation of the ground plane.
+    Set the default "up" direction for the scene.
+This setting affects default orientation of the view, the behavior of some navigation styles (esp. `Turntable`), and the orientation of the ground plane.

     This value can be manually set under the `view` menu of the ui.
 Programmatically, the setting strings are: